dbt-labs/docs.getdbt.com/website/docs/reference/resource-configs/athena-configs.md

 The adapter partly supports contract definitions:

 - `data_type` is supported but needs to be adjusted for complex types.
-Types must be specified entirely (for instance `array<int>`) even though they won't be checked.
+Types must be specified entirely (for example, `array<int>`) even though they won't be checked.
 Indeed, as dbt recommends, we only compare the broader type (array, map, int, varchar).
-The complete definition is used in order to check that the data types defined in Athena are ok (pre-flight check).
+The complete definition is used to check that the data types defined in Athena are ok (pre-flight check).
-- The adapter does not support the constraints since there is no constraint concept in Athena.
+- The adapter does not support the constraints since Athena has no constraint concept.